This chapter describes Oracle Multimedia DICOM at a conceptual level.

 This process can also be reversed.
 Using an image such as an ORDImage object storing a JPEG file, TIFF file, or other supported image file (Item 4) and a DICOM metadata document (Item 5), the image converter can merge the two items and produce DICOM content that can be used to create a new ORDDicom object (Item 1).
 Similarly, the image converter (Item 2) can copy and convert the DICOM content (Item 4) and an XML metadata document (Item 5) into a new ORDDicom object (Item 1).
 Common uses of this type of process can include lossless compression on the converted image to save disk space, translation into a different type of transfer syntax to enable cross-platform image exchanging, or metadata updating.

 When processing, the embedded image content can contain one or more frames.
 Depending on the processing command for frames, the image converter can read the pixel content of one or all the frames in an image.
-After the embedded DICOM image is written to an ORDImage object or a BLOB in a format such as GIF or JPEG, you can use existing Oracle Multimedia features to display the converted image on the Web with Oracle Multimedia JavaServer Pages (JSP) tag libraries or other tools.
+After the embedded DICOM image is written to an ORDImage object or a BLOB in a format such as GIF or JPEG, you can display the converted image on the Web.

 In addition, multiframe DICOM images, such as MRIs, CTs, and Ultrasound videos, can be processed and converted to the Microsoft Video for Windows Audio Video Interleave (AVI) format.
-See Chapter 3 and Appendix D for more information about these and other DICOM processing operations.
+See Overview of DICOM Development and DICOM Processing and Supported Formats for more information about these and other DICOM processing operations.

 Government regulations, such as the Health Insurance Portability and Accountability Act (HIPAA) in the U. S., mandate the protection of confidential data about patients.
 Sharing DICOM content with external resources often requires making confidential patient data anonymous.
 Making DICOM content anonymous in the database avoids exposing confidential patient data outside of the database, simplifying the protection of that information.